Segs/Segs/Projects/CoX/docs/README.md

    ##### [AuthServer]
    This section contains settings specific to the authentication server `authserver`.
    - `listen_addr` -- This is the IP of the server that clients will connect to, followed by `:2106` which is the default listening port.
 If running your server locally this CANNOT be 127.0.0.1 (localhost) and must point to your actual IP address on the network.
 The port never changes.
-   - `max_character_slots` -- This is the default number of character slots allowed for each account.

    ##### [GameServer]
    This section contains settings